iqbalyarkhan/old-website/content/2019-09-07--LinkedList.md

 The idea is simple: we use two pointers, `temp` and `prev` to iterate over the list.
 If the element pointed to by `temp` is what we've been searching for, we sever the links and move `temp` to the front of the list.

 ### Intro
-Let's have a look at some more interesting problems that
+Let's have a look at some more interesting problems:

 ### Merge two sorted lists